ccdc-opensource/on-site-webcsd/README.md

 Additional information including user configuration and troubleshooting can be found in the wiki at https://github.com/ccdc-opensource/on-site-webcsd/wiki.

-Release prior to version 1.0.0 are alpha releases which will not contain all the functionality currently provided in On-Site WebCSD.
+Release prior to version 1.0.0 are alpha releases which will not contain all the functionality currently provided in On-Site WebCSD. **Please use the latest version from the release tab https://github.com/ccdc-opensource/on-site-webcsd/releases, using main may not work as it is not an official release.
+**
 ## Prerequisites

 A standard [Docker Server](https://docs.docker.com/engine/install/#server) and [docker-compose](https://docs.docker.com/compose/install/) installation is required for installation.
 This will run on [Docker Desktop](https://docs.docker.com/engine/install/#desktop), however this is not recommended and may [require a license](https://www.docker.com/legal/docker-subscription-service-agreement/).